na-na-hi/renget/archive/sfbf5.md

 >What exactly could be done sexually with a monster's broken hitbox?

-\>Plesioth seems smug that you can't beat them
+%darkgreen%\>Plesioth seems smug that you can't beat them
 \>Decide to exploit their hitbox
 \>Extend two of your fingers and start doing curling motions near their sides
 \>Their legs give out as they feel phantom sensations inside their cloaca